Ashrafpinjari/sql-data-warehouse-project/README.md

 🗂️ Repository Structure
 data-warehouse-project/
 │
 ├── datasets/                       # Raw datasets used for the project (ERP and CRM data) │
-├── docs/                               # Project documentation and architecture details │   ├── data_catalog.md                 # Catalog of datasets, including field descriptions and metadata │   ├── data_layers.pdf                 # Detailed explanation of each layer
+├── docs/                           # Project documentation and architecture details │   ├── data_catalog.md             # Catalog of datasets, including field descriptions and metadata │   ├── data_layers.pdf             # Detailed explanation of each data layer (Bronze, Silver, Gold)
-│   ├── naming-conventions.md           # Consistent naming guidelines for tables, columns, and files
+│   └── naming-conventions.md       # Consistent naming guidelines for tables, columns, and files
 │
-├── scripts/                            # SQL scripts for ETL and transformations │   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models │
+├── scripts/                        # SQL scripts for ETL and transformations │   ├── bronze/                     # Scripts for extracting and loading raw data │   ├── silver/                     # Scripts for cleaning and transforming data │   └── gold/                       # Scripts for creating analytical models │
-├── tests/                              # Test scripts and quality files
-|    ├── quality_check_silver.sql        # Test script for silver layer
+├── tests/                          # Test scripts and data quality checks │   ├── quality_check_silver.sql    # Test script for Silver layer
-|    ├── quality_check_silver.sql        # Test script for gold layer
+│   └── quality_check_gold.sql      # Test script for Gold layer
-|
 │
 ├── README.md                       # Project overview and instructions
-├── LICENSE                             # License information for the repository
+└── LICENSE                         # License information for the repository

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------